"Trees are poems that the earth writes in the sky" - Khalil Gibran

 And trees in cities anyway.

 Did you know that trees can measurably improve people's health? research show that the health-promoting effects, particularly on cardiovascular diseases, are particularly large.
 You can find a text on this topic here.

 An interesting question in this regard is: is it the trees that keep us healthy?
 Or is it the landscape that the trees help to create?
 It could be that trees have a positive effect on our health because their presence in forests, parks or avenues motivates us to exercise more?
 Maybe cycling to work or a jog in the evening?

 That is quite possible.

-But there are also voices that suggest that trees themselves have a positive effect on our health.
+But there is also research that shows that trees have a positive effect on our health.
 The philosopher and psychotherapist Erich Fromm even invented a word for it: Biophilia.
 The healing effect of the living on the living - and we humans are too.

 In Japan, a whole field of research has arisen on the health effects of trees and forests.
 And a method of its own: Shinrin Yoku or forest bathing.